mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 **41 weeks** until IRONMAN Canada.

 ## WEEKLY GOAL
 [Last week](ironman2021-42weeksout), I saw a number of trigger-points and hotspots flare up.
-My goal this week is to be more mindful regarding the maintenance work, do my best to stick to the plan and be healthy for the track workout ~~next Sunday~~ [this Saturday](javascript:flick('sat');).
+My goal this week is to be more mindful regarding the maintenance work, do my best to stick to the plan and be healthy for the track workout <strike>next Sunday</strike> [this Saturday](javascript:flick('sat');).

 I have quality run work scheduled [this Sunday](javascript:flick('sun');) and again on [Wednesday](javascript:flick('wed');) and 2 pool sessions (COVID allowing).

 ## SUMMARY
 I feel like was **SOMEWHAT PRODUCTIVE**.

-The GOOD:  Lots of high quality running and the extra work on the niggles has been paying off.
+The GOOD:  Lots of high quality running stimulus and the extra work on the niggles has been paying off.
 I was mentally more productive at work too.

-The BAD: I missed a base run on Thursday (felt a bit run-down) and mentally whiffed on what time my swim was scheduled and paid for on Saturday.
+The BAD: I missed a base run on [Thursday](javascript:flick('thu');) (felt run-down) and mentally whiffed on the time of my scheduled (paid for) swim on [Saturday](javascript:flick('sat');).

 ![I took this picture on my way home from PISE on Sunday](/assets/jpg/IMG_2941-977x550.jpeg Colquitz River Park)
 ## SUNDAY NOV 15 ☁️